complynx/rpssl4bu/README.md

 ## Optional tasks

 1. P2P is partially implemented, wait for full release.
 No frontend, some backend code missing.
-2. Result board is only working for this server.
+2. Global result board is only working for this server.
 3. Some design features missing.